mocs524/greybus-spec/source/device_class.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus Lights Set Blink operation allows the requester to enable the blink mode of a specific Channel.
-Setting time_on and time_off to 0 or setting brightness  level to a fixed value shall disable blink.
+The Greybus Lights Set Blink operation allows the requester to enable the blink mode of a specific Channel. <GYBS.R.0313.001>Setting time_on and time_off to 0 or setting brightness level to a fixed value shall disable blink.</GYBS.R.0313.001>

 Greybus Lights Set Blink Request
 """"""""""""""""""""""""""""""""